-If, after your initial discussion with the LADO, it is agreed that the allegation meets the criteria, record will be logged on the LADO database.
-A multi-agency meeting may be convened and you will be invited.
-This might result in criminal investigation, a Social Care investigation and / or an investigation to inform whether disciplinal)'action is required.
+If, after your initial discussion with the LADO, it is agreed that the allegation meets the threshold, a Position of Trust referral should be submitted and will be recorded within the secure and confidential LADO system (LCS).
+A multi agency meeting may be convened, and a representative from the employing agency will be invited.